PandaDB: Understanding Unstructured Data in Graph Database: Data storage and indexing

-PandaDB modifies the storage of Neo4j~\cite{neo4j} to support the unstructured data management in the graph.
-Neo4j stores the nodes and relationships of a graph in files, that is, the \textit{Nodestore}, \textit{Relationshipstore}, \textit{Propertystore} and \textit{Labelstore}.
-They keep the node, relationship, key/value properties of nodes and label of graph, respectively.
-Figure~\ref{fig:storage} lists the related data storage format. \textit{Nodestore} uses the \textit{nextRelId} and \textit{nextPropId} to store the physical address of \textit{relationship} and \textit{property} for the corresponding node.
+PandaDB modifies the Neo4j storage\footnote{https://neo4j.com/developer/kb/understanding-data-on-disk/} to support unstructured data storage in a graph.
+Figure~\ref{fig:storage} lists the related data storage format. \textit{Nodestore} uses the \textit{nextRelId} and \textit{nextPropId} to store the physical address of the relationship and property for the corresponding node.
 Similarly, \textit{Relationshipstore} stores the address of \textit{startNodeId} and \textit{endNodeId}, where \textit{startNodeId} and \textit{endNodeId} are the related nodes of this relationship.
-Therefore, we can get the relationship of nodes based on the stored address and vice versa.
-More details can be found in the link\footnote{https://neo4j.com/developer/kb/understanding-data-on-disk/}.